July 4th Fireworks Show - Canyon Lake, CA

 The gas dock will have intermittent closures throughout the day on July 4 and will close for the night at 4 p.m.

 Boats must maintain a safe distance from Skippers Island during the fireworks.
-If you are boating, please pay attention to the temporary red buoys with lights around Skippers Island.
+If you are boating, please pay attention to the temporary red and white buoys with lights around Skippers Island.
 City Code Enforcement along with Marine Patrol will hold boats 350 feet from the buoys.
 The firework show will not begin unless all boats are within a safe distance from Skippers Island and the on-site Fire Marshal announces “All Clear”.

 Unregistered boats are not permitted on the lake.
 Marine Patrol will be verifying boats for current registration at all launch ramps.
 Unregistered boats are subject to a $500 citation.
 Those who need to have a safety inspection completed on their boats in order to register them should call Marine Patrol at 951.244.6841 x415 to schedule an appointment.